Gun groups sue Georgia county judge for suspending concealed-carry applications

 Judge Keith Wood, the county of Cherokee and Georgia Gov. Brian Kemp, a Republican, have all been named defendants in the lawsuit.

+A spokesman for Mr. Kemp said they haven’t seen the lawsuit and could not comment on pending litigation.

-Judge Wood did not immediately respond to a request for comment.
+Judge Wood did not respond to a request for comment.

 Georgians, like many citizens across the country, have been stocking up on guns and ammunition in the wake of the coronavirus pandemic.